Javanosa/MiddleEarth-Tweaks/README.md

 - Randomly Enchant Ranged NPC Weapons now too
 - NPC's are now able to use plates, spears, termites as ranged weapons
 - Transfer Hired Units to other Players
+- Warg Mounts no more die quickly from Falldamage
+- Fixed Mounts running away or keep walking
 - AI Conquest (NPCs conquest on their own, default disabled)
 - New Commands with lotr specific Features:
   - /entitykill